-This series of three blog posts takes an historical look at the ways in which the womb has long been regarded as the defining part of a ‘female’ body, and how this association has often resulted in a reverse assumption, too- that female humans are uniquely defined by their reproductive role, above all others.
+This series of three blog posts takes an historical look at the ways in which the womb has long been regarded as the defining part of a (cisgender) woman’s body, and how this association has often resulted in a problematic reverse assumption- that ‘all women’ are uniquely defined by their reproductive role, above all others.

 Last week, we looked at the origins of the ‘wandering womb’, an idea that persisted in the medical imagination for at least three thousand years.
 This week, the wandering womb gets possessed by demons, and then becomes hysterical…

 When the Roman Empire fell (approx. 500 AD), religious belief overtook all aspects of human enquiry.
 In Europe, a wide acceptance of the Christian doctrine that the body was of little, or no, importance in comparison to the soul, led to a rejection of the study of anatomy.